 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-In regard to the alcohol education committees, we weren't able to fill all the seats, but we will be having discussions to see if we can fill the vacant positions by way of appointments.
+We weren't able to fill all seats on the alcohol education committees, but we will be having discussions to see if we can fill the vacant positions by way of appointments.
 Thank you, Mr. Speaker.